Best practices and resources to help secure access to your organization’s systems

 - Follow the Least Privilege Doctrine and only provide access that people need based on roles and duties.
 Be sure that system administrators are given separate user accounts for privileged access.

-- For organizations that rely on external IT providers, make sure that their remote access tools are secured by more than just a username and password.
+- Don't forget to secure vendor access.
+For organizations that rely on external IT providers or other vendors that get network access, make sure that their remote access tools are secured by more than just a username and password.

 - Consider a Remote Access Security Cleanup or other Remote Security Services offered by LMG Security.